 aud

-claim set to the above URL.Include the ID token in an
+claim set to the preceding URL.Include the ID token in the request to the service by using an

 Authorization: Bearer ID_TOKEN